geshijoker/ChaosMining/README.md

 # ChaosMining
-Source code of "Beyond Trial and Error: Unraveling Neural Networks' Insights in Scientific Knowledge Discovery through Bivariate Optimization"
+Source code of "A Benchmark to Evaluate Post-Hoc Local Attribution Methods in Low SNR Environments"

 # Repo Structure